 - CornerStone student loans: the basics

 - What we like about CornerStone student loans

 - What to keep in mind about CornerStone student loans

 - Are CornerStone student loans right for you?

 When it comes to federal student loans, you don’t get to choose your loan servicer.
 Instead, the U.S. Department of Education appoints one to you after you receive your loan.

-If Cornerstone is your loan servicer, you will receive a letter from them once your loan is disbursed.
-Cornerstone only works with federal student loans, not private student loans.
-That means you might end up with them if you have any of the following loans:
+If CornerStone is your loan servicer, you will receive a letter from it once your loan is disbursed.
+CornerStone only works with federal student loans, not private student loans.
+That means you might end up with it if you have any of the following loans:

 - Direct Subsidized Loans

 If you’re unsure whether you have CornerStone student loans, log into the Federal Student Aid (FSA) Office website.